Supersymmetry Breaking with Fields, Strings and Branes

 More generally, supergravity typically emerges as a low--energy approximation to String Theory, and supersymmetry plays a central role in the stability of String Theory and its compactifications.
 For all these reasons, the possible low-energy incarnations of supersymmetry were regarded as a main target of the Large Hadron Collider at CERN, after the Higgs discovery.
 For the time being, there are no clear experimental signs of supersymmetry, and generally of new physics at LHC.
 The apparent lack of superpartners sets lower bounds on their masses: \begin{itemize} \item for colored particles like gluinos and squarks, the production cross-sections are large, due to their strong interactions, and the current experimental limits on gluino masses or flavor--independent squark masses lie in the multi-TeV range.
 There are some caveats, however, since the processes typically involve cascades, and one eventually reveals LSP's tracking missing energy, which can be easily undetectable if the mass differences with respect to other particles are small enough \cite{ATLAS-SUSY};

-\item for non-colored particles, like electro-weakinos, neutralinos, sleptons (with mass patterns not affecting FCNC constraints), and the additional scalar Higgs bosons, the production cross-sections are smaller and the current limits lie in the $200-500$ GeV range;
+\item for non-colored particles, like electro-weakini, neutralini, sleptons (with mass patterns not affecting FCNC constraints), and the additional scalar Higgs bosons, the production cross-sections are smaller and the current limits lie in the $200-500$ GeV range;

 \item for generic flavor--dependent mass matrices of squarks and sleptons, the resulting violations of the GIM mechanism push the corresponding scales to above $10^3$ TeV, even in the absence of CP violation.
 If complex phases are also present, CP violation constraints raise these limits even further, to about $10^5$ TeV \cite{susy-FCNC} ! \end{itemize}